Table of Contents

 If both parents are working together to ensure the child’s best interests are being considered through joint physical and legal custody, they may be able to work towards a child support figure that is fair and equitable without the court’s involvement.

-If you and your spouse have questions about joint custody and how it affects your child support obligations, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your case during a free consultation today by calling 310-552-3500.
+If you and your spouse have questions about joint custody and how it affects your child support obligations, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your case during a consultation today by calling 310-552-3500.
 We will walk you through our California laws, so your and your kids’ rights are protected throughout the divorce proceedings.